ranleung/isthisimagefake/README.md

 ![Original](images/ela1.png "Original")(Image in question)
 ![ELA](images/ela2.png "ELA")(ELA representation)

-Using the ELA image, we now can have a *common factor* among the fake images in hopes that our machine learning model can learn these signals.
+Using the ELA image, we now can have a *common factor* among the fake images in hopes that our model can learn these signals.
 Since reading ELA images requires a trained eye as the image can produce a wide range of variations, and painfully the process is not automated, we can leverage machine learning models to assist us.

-Note: This technique is not perfect and we will go over the caveats in the 'What's next?' section.
+<sup>Note: This technique is not perfect and we will go over the caveats in the 'What's next?' section.</sup>

 ## Data Flow: <a id="data"></a>

-For our data, we need fake and real images.
+To start, we need data, more specifically, we need fake and real images.

 Fake images are described as images that have been digitally altered in any way.
-This includes images being touched up or going through photoshop.
+This includes images being touched up or going through Photoshop.
 Real images are described as images that are not altered.

 The distributions of these sources:
 ![sources](images/sources.png "Sources")

-- 2009 fake images from Imgur.
+- 2009 Fake images from Imgur.
-- 946 real images from iPhone.
+- 946 Real images from iPhone.
-- 550 real images from DSLR.
+- 550 Real images from DSLR.
-- 512 real images from Imgur.
+- 512 Real images from Imgur.

 Here is our data flow on how the model was trained and tested on: